 Can Robot Vacuum Cleaners Be Used In Garages?

 Yes, while not specifically designed for this purpose, robotic vacuums can be used to clean garage floors.
-Smart vacuums are equipped to deal with hard surfaces across the board, and garages are typically paved with concrete or other hard materials like rubber, PVC, vinyl or tile floors (depending on usage).
+Smart vacuums are equipped to deal with hard surfaces across the board , and garages are typically paved with concrete or other hard materials like rubber, PVC or tiles (depending on usage).

 Compared to a leaf blower or shop vacuum, garage vacuum robots have the upper hand in hands-free operation, smart obstacle navigation and the ability to simultaneously vacuum and mop, among other features.